iMage101/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes file ownership hello to betty
+This script creates the empty file hello